About Kat’s Garden

 The trees keep them safe from predators.
 In return, the chooks tend to prevent the grass from choking the trees – keeping the workload down for us.

-We’re onto our third herd of cows since arriving at The Outpost now.
-These are dairy-X born October 2021.
+We’re onto our fourth herd of cows since arriving at The Outpost now.
+These are Hereford-X heifers who arrived with us in September 2024.

 Get in touch